bharath090909/bharath090909/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Bharath, a self taught frontend developer currently looking for an opportunity to work with creative developers and designers.
-Currently I'm pursuing ReactJS Developer.
+Currently I'm pursuing ReactJS Developer Roadmap.

 - 🌎 I'm Based in India.
 - 📤 You can contact me on nallagondlabharath159@gmail.com.